Lessons Learned from Starting a Business

 Connections – both new and old – agreeing to act as Referral Partners, former clients willing to give us a shot, friends introducing us to companies they are connected with, and in some cases entrusting us with a family business – all contributed to our success.

 This is when you see people’s true colors and appreciate who your real friends are.

 Don’t be afraid of being a beginner.

+Remember the emphasis we put on research?
+We’re back at it again.
 Learn, learn, and learn.
 Oh, and listen.
 Read.
 Ask questions.
 Research.
 Question.
 We know FX and payments, but we didn’t know specifically how to start a business.